vanshh13/Doctor_Appointment_System/README.md

 # Doctor Appointment System

 Welcome to the **Doctor Appointment System**!
-This web-based application simplifies the process of finding doctors, booking appointments, and managing patient healthcare records.
-It provides a seamless experience for patients to connect with healthcare providers and for doctors/receptionists to manage their schedules efficiently.
+This web-based application simplifies finding doctors, booking appointments, and managing patient healthcare records.
+It offers a seamless experience for patients to connect with healthcare providers and for doctors/receptionists to manage their schedules efficiently.

 ---